niekados/chapter-one/README.md

 - **Smoky Black on Dun**: With a contrast ratio of 12.15, this combination ensures easy reading against the background.
 - **Smoky Black on White**: A ratio of 18.47, making it ideal for navbar and interactive elements.

+## Credits

+### **Images**
+- **Author Placeholder Image**:
+  The placeholder image for authors without a profile photo was sourced from the [Avatar Placeholder website](https://avatar-placeholder.iran.liara.run/).
+This image is provided for free use.

+- **Author Avatars**:
+  Author avatar images used throughout the project were downloaded as a free package from [Untitled UI Avatars](https://www.untitledui.com/avatars).
+These images are licensed for free commercial use.